 Once you click the button, you will see a pop-up, where you must enter the url that you would use to access the

 SharePoint web page for the same folder and the drive letter it must map to.
-That is all you need to do and click OK.

 If the user clicks "Remember Me", the user will not be asked for credentials again.
-This logon process

-user will be asked again at next logo.
+If the user clicks cancel, there are no drive mappings and the user will be asked again at next logon.

 The WebClient service is required to be started for OneDrive/SharePoint resources to be mapped as a drive letter.

 On Windows 10, the WebClient will start automatically.
 On Windows 7, it does not.
 To make the mapping work on Windows 7,

 you must set a group policy preference.
 Locate Computer Configuration > Preferences > Control Panel Settings > Services

 and add an entry, as shown below.
 The service "WebClient" must be set to start automatically.